Nate Lowe Player Props: Rangers vs. Orioles

 Nate Lowe At The Plate

-- Lowe leads Texas with an OBP of .371 this season while batting .286 with 26 walks and 38 runs scored.

-- Among the qualified hitters in MLB, he ranks 36th in batting average, 23rd in on-base percentage, and 69th in slugging.
+- He ranks 48th in batting average, 33rd in on base percentage, and 75th in slugging among the qualifying hitters in MLB play.

-- Lowe has driven home a run in 22 games this season (44.0%), including more than one RBI in 12.0% of his games and producing three or more of his team's runs on one occasion..
+- Lowe has had at least one RBI in 43.1% of his games this year (22 of 51), with two or more RBI six times (11.8%).
+He has also accounted for three or more of his team's runs in one contest.

-- He has scored in 56.0% of his games this year, with two or more runs scored in 16.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.